8ta4/spam/README.md

 - The `endpoints` sheet must have at least one row where your `endpoint` and its corresponding `prospect` are both filled in.

-- The `contexts` sheet must have at least one row where that same `prospect` and a `context` are both filled in.
+- The `sources` sheet must have at least one row where that same `prospect` and a `source` are both filled in.

 > Where do I edit the prompts for the agents?